 Between one and three million Cambodians, or about one quarter of the country's entire population of about seven million, have died during the three years, eight months and 20 days of Pol Pot's rule.
 On a per capita basis the Khmer Rouge "revolution" is easily the deadliest in modern Asian history.

-Already at war with the Khmer Rouge, the PRK faces further resistance from two new insurgent movements - the noncommunist Khmer People's National Liberation Front (KPNLF) headed by Son Sen, and the National United Front for an Independent, Neutral, Peaceful, and Cooperative Cambodia (FUNCINPEC) headed by Norodom Sihanouk.
+Already at war with the Khmer Rouge, the PRK faces further resistance from two new insurgent movements - the noncommunist Khmer People's National Liberation Front (KPNLF) headed by Son Sen, and the National United Front for an Independent, Neutral, Peaceful, and Cooperative Cambodia (FUNCINPEC) headed by Prince Sihanouk.

 1982 - On 22 June the Khmer Rouge, KPNLF and FUNCINPEC join in a coalition (the Coalition Government of Democratic Kampuchea) against the Vietnamese.
 The agreement has been brokered by ASEAN.
-Sihanouk is chosen as the coalition's president, Khieu Samphan is vice president and Son Sen is prime minister.
+Prince Sihanouk is chosen as the coalition's president, Khieu Samphan is vice president and Son Sen is prime minister.

 1985 - Pol Pot officially resigns as commander of the Khmer Rouge military forces, although he retains a supervisory role.

 1993 - Cambodia's first multiparty elections since 1972 are held in May, although they are boycotted by the Khmer Rouge, which claims that the Vietnamese are still covertly occupying the country.
-When no single party wins a majority the KPNLF and FUNCINPEC form a coalition with two smaller groups.
+When no single party wins a majority, the KPNLF and FUNCINPEC form a coalition with two smaller groups.